BourneID7/trivia-game/README.md

-# trivia-game
-Milwaukee Trivia game
+# Milwaukee Trivia game

+This timed game was created using javascript setInterval and timeOut functions to load each question.

+## Rules
 Press start to start the game.

 Questions will laod automatically.
 You have 20 seconds to answer each question.